Does this test have other names?

 What other tests might I have along with this test?

-Your healthcare provider may order other tests to help make a diagnosis.
+You may also have other tests to help your healthcare provider make a diagnosis.

 What do my test results mean?

 Urine often contains a number of chemicals and other substances.
-Urine is usually clear, with a light straw color.
-The pH, a measurement of its acidity and alkalinity, should be between 4.5 and 8.
-It's normally free of protein, glucose, and ketones.
+Urine is usually clear, with a pale yellow color.
+The pH should be between 4.5 and 8.
+This is a number on the scale of how acid or alkaline it is.
+Urine is normally free of protein, glucose, and ketones.
 An exam under the microscope will normally find up to 5 red blood cells, 5 white blood cells, and no bacteria.
+Results that are different from these may show that you have a certain health problem.

 How is this test done?

-This test requires a urine sample.
+This test is done with a urine sample.
 Your healthcare provider may ask you to collect the sample the first time you urinate in the morning, because urine is the most concentrated at that time of day.
 Or you may be asked to collect all the urine you make during 12 or 24 hours.
 Or you may be asked to provide a sample at your appointment.

 In some cases, your healthcare provider may collect the sample by placing a small catheter directly into your bladder.
 If you're a man, the provider will put the catheter through the penis and urethra and into the bladder.
 If you're a woman, he or she will put the catheter through the urethra into the bladder.